 Read more about Brazil HERE.

+Japan ranks highly in revenue in the app stores.
 Google Play has closed the gap with iOS in Japan.

 South Korea is the home of both Samsung and LG.
 Naturally Android dominates.